vinctustech/oql/src/main/paradox/syntax.md

 : ![group](.../oql-diagram/group.png)

 *order*
 : The order operation contains a series of one or more ordering expressions by which an array result will be ordered.
+Database engines differ in how they order results that contain null values.
+OQL guarantees a consistent default behaviour across supported engines.
+For ascending ordering, nulls are first.
+For descending ordering, nulls are last.
 : ![order](.../oql-diagram/order.png)

 - `restrict` contains one or two integers giving the offset and limit.
 If omitted, the offset is zero.